Guidelines for Visiting Andaman & Nicobar Islands: Permits & Rules

 These fees are essential for the upkeep and conservation of the natural resources and ecosystems within the protected areas of Andaman & Nicobar Islands.

-Guidelines for Foreign Tourists Visiting Andaman & Nicobar Islands
+Guidelines for Tourists Visiting Andaman & Nicobar Islands in Brief

 Foreign tourists visiting the open areas in the Andaman & Nicobar Islands must adhere to the following guidelines issued by the Ministry’s circular No.15011/14/91-F.I dated 30.06.92: